Jefferywan/CMPINF0010-Lab/README.md

     Otherwise, it will do nothing.

 Example:
-    Please give me your name:
+    {Please give me your name:

 User input: Alan